 Lifespan Urgent Care Billing and Collection Policy

 Lifespan Urgent Care is committed to providing you comprehensive, compassionate, and convenient healthcare at a price you can afford.
-Lifespan Urgent Care recognizes the cost of necessary health care services can impose a financial burden on patients who are uninsured or underinsured and has acted to lessen that burden for patients.
-Lifespan Urgent Care also recognizes the billing and collection process is complex and has implemented procedures to make the process more understandable for patients; and to inform patients about discounts and financial assistance options.
+Lifespan Urgent Care recognizes the cost of necessary health care services can impose a financial burden on patients who are uninsured or underinsured.
+We do our best to lessen that burden for patients.
+We also recognize the billing and collection process is complex and try to make the process more understandable; and provide patients with discounts and financial assistance options.

-Lifespan Urgent Care participates with a variety of insurance plans.
+Lifespan Urgent Care accepts a variety of insurance plans.
 We encourage all of our patients to contact their insurance company (telephone number on back of insurance card) before being treated to make sure that the visit will be covered at our facility.
 It is the patient’s responsibility to:

-- Understand if your insurance requires a referral or an authorization for you to be seen and obtain it PRIOR to your visit.
+- It is important to understand if your insurance requires a referral or prior authorization for you to be seen and obtain it prior to your visit.
 For example, most patients with VA insurance require a prior authorization.

 - Make sure to provide all your insurance information when you visit.
 You must have a physical copy of your insurance card(s).
-We will ask to make copies of your insurance cards at the time of your visit.
-This will ensure we accurately bill your insurance.
+We will ask to make copies of your card(s) to ensure we bill your insurance accurately.

 - Bring an accepted form of payment and be prepared to pay any unmet deductible and your co-payment before each visit.